justin-calleja/Gut-wiki/Methods.md

 	gut.p('-- failing --')
 	assert_has_method(some_class, 'method_does_not_exist')
 ```
-#### <a name="assert_get_set_methods"> assert_get_set_methods(obj, property, default, set_to)
+#### <a name="assert_accessors"> assert_accessors(obj, property, default, set_to)
+__Formerly known as `assert_get_set_methods`.__<br/>
 I found that making tests for most getters and setters was repetitious and annoying.
-Enter `assert_get_set_methods`.
+Enter `assert_accessors`.
 This assertion handles 80% of your getter and setter testing needs.
 Given an object and a property name it will verify:
  * The object has a method called `get_<PROPERTY_NAME>`
  * The object has a method called `set_<PROPERTY_NAME>`
  * The method `get_<PROPERTY_NAME>` returns the expected default value when first called.
  * Once you set the property, the `get_<PROPERTY_NAME>`will return the value passed in.

 On the inside Gut actually performs up to 4 assertions.
-So if everything goes right you will have four passing asserts each time you call `assert_get_set_methods`.
+So if everything goes right you will have four passing asserts each time you call `assert_accessors`.
 I say "up to 4 assertions" because there are 2 assertions to make sure the object has the methods and then 2 to verify they act correctly.
 If the object does not have the methods, it does not bother running the tests for the methods.
 ``` python
 class SomeClass:
 	var _count = 0